An Ode To Joy

 the best of humanity.”
 He encapsulated a truth about our native state: Everyone wants to be right with the choices they make in life.
 It is an act of justifying ourselves, each and every moment.
 No matter what they’ve decided to do, say, or think, they must believe that it’s for the greater good.
 Even evil people follow this unwritten, unsaid code.
 Now the performer needs to understand that joy can be achieved in the middle of heinous acts.
 I site Richard III, seducing queen Anne over her dead husband’s corpse, and the joy he takes achieving it.
 Even more despicable, is the joy he takes in killing the two little male children in the tower.

 As actors, we cannot judge our characters, because we are representing their viewpoint.
 Much like a trial attorney does not have license to be critical of his/her client.
 We are supporting a viewpoint, and we leave the judgment up to our audience.
-If we are critical of our clients, they go to jail. (i.e. lose an ability to experience joy)
+If we are critical of our clients, they go to jail. (i.e. lose an ability to experience joy) It is for each of us to decide the road we want to travel, and what our destination is.

 I encourage you to adopt Einstein’s Thesis: “In the middle of difficulty, arises opportunity.”
 When you seize upon the opportunity, joy is the inevitable result.